survivejs/react-book/manuscript/02_developing_with_webpack.md

 # hit return a few times till you have gone through the questions
 ```

-As a result you should have `package.json` at your project root.
+As a result, you should have `package.json` at your project root.
 If you are into version control, as you should, this would be a good time to set up your repository.
 You can create commits as you progress with the project.

 ## Installing Webpack

-Next you should get Webpack installed.
+Next, you should get Webpack installed.
 We'll do a local install and save it as a project dependency.
 This will allow us to maintain Webpack's version per project.
 Hit

 > npm i webpack node-libs-browser --save-dev

 T> `node-libs-browser` is installed as it is a peer dependency of Webpack.
 Starting from npm 3 it won't get installed automatically.
 It's a good idea to have it installed to be future-proof.

 This is a good opportunity to try to run Webpack for the first time.
 Hit `node_modules/.bin/webpack`.
 You should see a version print, link to the cli guide and a long list of options.
-We won't be using most of those but it's good to know that this tool is packed with functionality if nothing else.
+We won't be using most of those, but it's good to know that this tool is packed with functionality if nothing else.

 Webpack works using a global install as well (`-g` or `--global` flag during installation).
 It is preferred to keep it as a project dependency like this.
 The arrangement helps to keep your life simpler.
 This way you have direct control over the version you are running.